 The Jersey Michelin Experience with The Atlantic Hotel

-Making decisions is always a pain, and a thing reserved for grown ups (a group within society I'm pretty sure I'm yet to become a member of).
-Someone else sorting dinner plans when visiting a new part of the world is always handy, and if you intend on staying at the resplendent The Atlantic Hotel in Jersey before Christmas this year, they've got a great package going on.
+Making decisions is always a pain, and a thing reserved for grown ups (a group within society I’m pretty sure I’m yet to become a member of).
+Someone else sorting dinner plans when visiting a new part of the world is always handy, and if you intend on staying at the resplendent The Atlantic Hotel in Jersey (that’s mu review of it) before Christmas this year, they’ve got a great package going on.

 They’ve collaborated with the island’s Michelin starred restaurants to offer The Jersey Michelin Experience: that’s Ocean Restaurant at The Atlantic Hotel, Bohemia at The Club Hotel & Spa, and Ormer Restaurant by Shaun Rankin.
 Three, four and seven night breaks are available, with meals included at these restaurants, to celebrate the fine dining and fabulous produce to be found on an island that is just nine miles by five.

 Surprisingly for any restaurant, let alone one with a star, Bohemia were unable to accommodate a dietary requirement of no alcohol in the food for my partner (he’s allergic to it), despite being told well in advance, so we didn’t get to dine there.
 Instead, a fine lunch at Mark Jordan at the Beach, under some spectacular Jersey sunshine was enjoyed, an additional restaurant included for guests that opt for the seven-night package.